 One keenly anticipated session is ‘Beyond blankets and handbags’, which will examine effective private sector investment and donation strategies to assist in addressing homelessness.
 As many working in the sector know, well-meaning business and corporate efforts to respond to homelessness are often ineffective and can normalise homeless rather than seeking to end it.

-‘Beyond blankets and handbags’ features speakers such as Felicity Reynolds, from the Mercy Foundation NSW; Gavin Jackson from The Big Issue ‘Homes for Homes ’; and respected researcher Dr Cameron Parsell, from the University of Queensland, exploring how the sector best engages effectively with those who want to help and what strategies are worth considering.
+‘Beyond blankets and handbags’ features speakers such as Felicity Reynolds, from the Mercy Foundation NSW; Gavin Jackman from The Big Issue ‘Homes for Homes ’; and respected researcher Dr Cameron Parsell, from the University of Queensland, exploring how the sector best engages effectively with those who want to help and what strategies are worth considering.

 The ‘Ending rough sleeping, what works?’ session will explore what are the best practices in assertive outreach and permanent supportive housing responses to homelessness across Australia.
 Katherine McKernan, from Homelessness NSW, will facilitate the session featuring Karyn Walsh, from MICAH Queensland; Debra Zanella, RUAH Community services in Western Australia; Yvette Park, Department of Housing and Community Development Northern Territory; and Sherri Bruinhout, Assistant Director, Homelessness and Accommodation Support, Department of Health and Human Services Victoria.
 All the speakers have much to bring to the conversation, with practical experience of homelessness programs and of government strategies.

 The Conference is essential for all working in the sector or with a strong interest in solutions to homelessness.
 It will present case studies of best-practice; unpack the latest international and national evidence; and provide important opportunities for delegates from across the country to debate and collaborate towards ending homeless together.